vondrakt/nanopore-read-annotation/README.md

 ### Analysis of repeat characteristics

-In this steps, coded reads are analyzed to quantify occurence of arrays of repeats in the reads, arrays length distribution and association (co-occurence) of individual repeat types.
+In this steps, coded reads are analyzed to quantify occurence of arrays of repeats in the reads, arrays length distribution and association (co-occurence) of individual repeat types (Fig.1F-G).

 #### Array lengths summary